Beth

 “Sure, Coach!”

-“Oh, yeah.
+I looked at Rhee, who was grinning, and responded, “Oh, yeah.
 That sounds like a possibility.
-How ‘bout if Mia or Heather shout a code word if they’re going to do that, something innocuous, but not anything that might be mis-heard as something real?”
+How ‘bout if Mia or Heather shout a code word if they’re going to do that, something innocuous, but not anything that might be misheard as something real?”

-“Beth, Padme, to set this up best, you will probably have to go play-side of the box, ostensibly to provide an outlet for Rhee.
+“Beth, Padme, to set this up best, you’ll probably have to go play-side of the box, ostensibly to provide an outlet for Rhee.
 That should keep the defense focused on players other than the play-side wing.
 Obviously, Heather’s speed will give her a little extra advantage, but Mia, you’re quick and sneaky, so you have your own advantages.

-“Taking this one step further, my own little wrinkle to Lissa’s bright idea, the off-side wing could also do this with the play-side wing.
+“Taking this one step further, my little wrinkle to Lissa’s bright idea, the off-side wing could also do this with the play-side wing.
 Comprende?”

-I could see that Mia was trying to figure it out, so looked at Heather.
-She was nodding, but keeping her mouth shut.
 “Good,” I thought.
-Mia’s bright enough, she’ll get there; Heather obviously knows when not to steal thunder, particularly as she was, essentially, the new kid on the block.
+Mia’s bright enough, she’ll get there.
+Heather obviously knows when not to steal thunder, particularly as she is, essentially, the new kid on the block.

 “Oh!
 I get it!
 So, Heather calls the play and rips past Rhee heading my way.
 Yeah, I can see it.
 I hear Heather call it or I see her doing it, then I can rip the opposite direction and if a defender goes with her, or she runs into the off-side fullback, my fullback, then I’m an outlet for her and I probably have most of the goal open to me.”